 How will venture capital professionals decide if my business is worth their investment?

 Most venture capitalists will examine your business model, market, and industry, as well as your capacity to bring your idea to fruition, to look for opportunities to add value and realize significant returns.
-Specific elements may include:
+Many also look for these essentials for success:

 - Your passion, commitment, and integrity